 d) availability of members to participate in the programs/policies and attend Committee meetings.

-The Committee will invite additional content experts to attend regular meetings and to present at specific meetings in order to meet its mandate.
+The Committee may invite additional content experts to attend regular meetings and to present at specific meetings in order to meet its mandate.

 Planning & Development – The Director is responsible to ensure that all associated legislative responsibilities to the Committee are fulfilled.

 The Clerk’s Office shall provide minute taking and agenda preparation and distribution in conjunction with the Chairperson.

 The Committee will prepare an annual budget for individual projects or tasks to be undertaken in any year.
 The Director of Planning & Development shall bring forward budget requests of the Committee as part of the Municipal budget process.